VeryLittleGravitas/CDTADPQ/readme.md

 **We are currently automatically deploying the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).**

 n.
 Developed automated unit tests for their code;

+**Our Github respository includes a master list of unit tests at https://github.com/VeryLittleGravitas/CDTADPQ/blob/master/test.py**

+**Automated tests are run by Travis CI, and the results are available at https://travis-ci.org/VeryLittleGravitas/CDTADPQ/builds**

 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider;